theFlyF0x/BTCTransactionsPlotter/README.md

 ## Overview
 The tool retrieves all the transactions linked to a Bitcoin address and allows the user to visualize them with a graph and a table view.
 It is also possible to view the balance history of the account with a graph in the dedicated section.
+GUI is created with PyQt5, and the graphs in the tool are plotted with NetworkX and MatPlotLib.
+Data inserted in the graph is managed with Pandas DataFrame structures.
+I'm bad at building UIs, so this looks bad.

 ## Features